cheddatech/CheddaBoards-Godot/docs/SETUP.md

 The wizard will:
 - ✅ Auto-add CheddaBoards and Achievements to Autoloads
 - ✅ Check all required files exist
-- ✅ Prompt you to enter your Game ID
+- ✅ Prompt you to enter your Game ID (syncs to both files)
+- ✅ Prompt you to enter your API Key
+- ✅ Configure Google/Apple OAuth credentials (v2.4+)
 - ✅ Validate your export settings

 ### 4. Configure Web Export